 The department head (or immediate, administrative head) must have a rank superior to the candidate.
 When reviewing a candidate for promotion to full, the department head must be at full rank.
-For Career-track candidates, the department head can be from any track.
-If the department head's rank does not fit these guidelines, an acting head must be chosen to fill the department head's role in the case.
+For Tenured/Tenureeligible and Continuing Status/Continuing-eligible candidates, the department head must be from the same track as the candidate.
+If the department head's rank or track does not fit these guidelines, an acting head must be chosen to fill the department head's role in the case.